 The Sipwise C5 also provides the self-signed SSL certificates for SIP over TLS services.
-The system administrator should replace them with certificates signed by a trusted certificate authority if he is going to enable it for the production usage (kamailiolbtlsenable (disabled by default)).
+The system administrator should replace them with certificates signed by a trusted certificate authority if he is going to enable it for the production usage (config.yml section: kamailiolbtls (TLS is enabled by default and uses self-signed SSL certificates)).